LaskaKit/BME680-Sensor/README.md

 Another solder bridge determines whether the pull-up resistors will be connected to the I2C bus or not.
 By default, the resistors are connected.
 If you want to remove them, just cut the path between the solder bridges.

+## You can buy this module on https://www.laskakit.cz/laskakit-bme688-senzor-tlaku--teploty--vlhkosti-a-kvalitu-vzduchu/

 Supported libraries in Arduino IDE are </br>
 [https://github.com/boschsensortec/Bosch-BME68x-Library](https://github.com/boschsensortec/Bosch-BME68x-Library)</br>
 [https://github.com/adafruit/Adafruit_BME680](https://github.com/adafruit/Adafruit_BME680)</br>